-Washington County Public Schools (WCPS) enrollment experienced a 113 student increase in grades K through 12 in 2022 as compared to 2021.
+Washington County Public Schools (WCPS) enrollment experienced a 192 student increase in grades K through 12 in 2023 as compared to 2022.
 Typical slow but steady growth trends in development and overall population, and the number of births recorded five (5) to seven (7) years prior, WCPS's enrollment can typically be considered stable or static with modest increases/decreases.
 Based on the addition of several pre-kindergarten programs, the total full-time equivalent (FTE) student population in 2019 was the largest WCPS had recorded in the last 30 years, at 22,993.
-In 2022, WCPS still feeling some of the effects/impact of the pandemic, had an FTE enrollment of 22,297, approximately 700 less students.
+In 2023, WCPS still feeling some of the effects/impact of the pandemic, had an FTE enrollment of 22,549, approximately 450 less students.
 The Maryland Department of Planning (MDP) and Maryland State Department of Education (MSDE) look primarily at K-12 enrollment for enrollment projections and compensatory funding calculations.
-Based on the anticipation of a recovery from the COVID-19 pandemic, in-migration into new and existing inventories of housing, and recent birth trends over the past several years, it is projected that the K-12 student enrollment will increase for the 2023-2024 school year.
+Based on the anticipation of in-migration into new and existing inventories of housing. and recent birth trends over the past several years, it is projected that the K-12 student enrollment will increase for the 2024-2025 school year.
 Over the next 10 years, it is anticipated that the K-12 enrollment will continue a modest annual growth.
 The most difficult question to ascertain is: where/what educational service areas will experience student population increases, decreases, or static conditions?
-The unknown lasting effects from the pandemic and the current economic climate, (impacting birth rates, real estate, migration, etc.) may result in significant changes (increases or decreases) to enrollment projections in future Educational Facilities Master Plans (EFMPs).
+The unknown lasting effects from the pandemic and the current economic climate, (impacting birth rates, real estate, employment opportunities, migration, etc.) may result in significant changes (increases or decreases) to enrollment projections in future Educational Facilities Master Plans (EFMPs).

-In 2022, the pre-kindergarten enrollment at WCPS was 1,053 students.
-In 2023, pre-kindergarten enrollment is anticipated to increase by 87 students.
-Based on the anticipated pre-kindergarten students to enroll in existing programs, and the number of K-12 students based on last year's enrollment, the number of FTE students is projected to increase by approximately 218 students in 2023.
-The total FTE enrollment in WCPS is anticipated to slowly increase over the next 10 years, eventually surpassing 23,000 students.
-The rate, degree, and duration of this future growth will be driven by the economy, housing market trends, birth rates, and the interpretation and implementation of the Adequate Public Facilities Ordinances (APFOs) currently adopted by Washington County and other local municipal governments.
+In 2023, the pre-kindergarten enrollment at WCPS was 1,113 students.
+In 2023, prekindergarten enrollment is anticipated to increase by 27 students.
+Based on the anticipated pre-kindergarten students and the number of K-12 students based on last year's enrollment, the number of FTE students is projected to increase by approximately 130 students in 2024.
+The total FTE enrollment in WCPS is anticipated to slowly increase over the next 10 years, eventually surpassing 23,500 students.
+The rate, degree, and duration of this future growth will be driven by the economy and new employment opportunities, housing market trends, birth rates, and the interpretation and implementation of the Adequate Public Facilities Ordinances (APFOs) currently adopted by Washington County and other local municipal governments.
+In addition, new educational programs or revisions to existing educational programs could result in changes to future enrollment.
+Currently, WCPS offers pre-kindergarten programs primarily for 4-year-old students.
+As the Blueprint for Maryland's Future program's requirements for both 3- and 4-year old pre-kindergarten programs take shape in future years, and necessary funding determined, student enrollment projections may be impacted.